ozhanatali/ozhanatali.github.io/_posts/2024-11-05-Logistic-Regression.md

 $$ \sigma(z) = \frac{1} {1 + e^{-z}} $$

+# Decision boundary

+Usually if >=0.5 it is considered as 1 , else 0.

 # Out of the scope ref's
 - [Classical ML Equations in LaTeX](https://blmoistawinde.github.io/ml_equations_latex/)